 Golda Schultz’s debut solo album, This Be Her Verse (Alpha Classics), explores the worlds and inspirations of female composers from the Romantic era to present day, including a new commission from Kathleen Tagg and Lila Palmer and curated together with long-time collaborative pianist Jonathan Ware.
 Schultz’s second and current release Mozart, You Drive Me Crazy!, examining the complexities of the female experience in the three da Ponte operas in collaboration with Antonello Manacorda and Kammerakademie Potsdam, is winner of the 2025 Opus Klassik Solo Vocal Recording of the Year Award.

 In an acclaimed recital partnership, Golda Schultz and Jonathan Ware have performed together at Berlin’s Pierre Boulez Saal, Wigmore Hall, Kölner Philharmonie, San Francisco’s Herbst Theater, St Paul’s “The Schubert Club”, Princeton University as well as at Edinburgh, Aix-en-Provence, Lucerne festivals.
-In the current season, they present a new recital programme entitled Dark Matter(s) featuring works by Crumb, C Schumann, Price, Brahms and Strauss in Amsterdam, Berlin, Stuttgart, Philadelphia, Baltimore and New Orleans.
+In the current season, they present a new recital programme entitled Dark Matter(s) featuring works by Crumb, Schumann, Price, Brahms and Strauss in Amsterdam, Berlin, Stuttgart, Philadelphia, Baltimore and New Orleans.